Bugsbane/doc/XMPP.md

 # Chat, VoIP and social network with <img src="/images/XMPP_logo.png" width=100>

-YunoHost comes installed with an instant messaging server Metronome which implements the [XMPP protocol](https://en.wikipedia.org/wiki/Extensible_Messaging_and_Presence_Protocol).
+YunoHost comes installed with an instant messaging server called Metronome which implements the [XMPP protocol](https://en.wikipedia.org/wiki/Extensible_Messaging_and_Presence_Protocol).

-XMPP is an open and extensible protocol which allows to create chatrooms, to share status and data, to give calls in VoIP and videoconferences.
+XMPP is an open and extensible protocol which allows the creation of chatrooms, sharing status updates and data, creating VOIP and videoconference calls.

 All applications based on XMPP are compatible with each other : when using an XMPP client, you can interact with anybody who has an XMPP/Jabber account.
 This protocol is already used by millions of people around the world.